Course Summary

 Program Description

-The master’s in education program instructs students in childhood development, general education, intervention, and teaching and learning process in educational institutions.
+The Master of Education program instructs students in childhood development, general education, intervention, and teaching and learning process in educational institutions.
 Students in the program will also develop a deeper understanding of philosophy, theory, and practice of classroom instruction in general education, special education, early childhood intervention, and educational leadership.
 Students gain a greater understanding of educational institutions and the requirements for their successful operation.
 Students will deepen their critical-thinking skills through analyzes of issues of educational equity and diversity and differentiating students with learning differences.

 Focus is on planning and implementing developmentally appropriate learning environments and integrated curricula for young children; developing the rational processes by which children acquire knowledge, skills, and positive attitudes toward learning.
 Emphasis is also placed on evaluating the use and value of spontaneous play and hands-on activities; planned experience and instruction that provide students with opportunities to explore and manipulate ideas and concept.
 The specializations in this program will orient students toward educational leadership, special education, and early childhood education.
 Students will select one specialization from the following areas: